3 Days In Split Croatia: A Perfect Split Itinerary!

 3 Days In Split Itinerary: Day 1

-Start your 3 days in Split by exploring UNESCO Diocletian’s Palace in the Old Town, it’s the heart and soul of Split and full of history and character!
+One of the best ways to begin your 3 days in Split is by exploring UNESCO Diocletian’s Palace in the Old Town, it’s the real heart and soul of Split, where all the bustle and atmosphere takes place, I would describe it as a ‘living Palace museum’, as nowadays it’s filled with shops, restaurants and beautiful boutique hotels.

 Have Lunch at Uje Oil

-After a couple of hours exploring the old town and climbing up the bell tower, it’s time for a fantastic lunch at Uje Oil!
+After a couple of hours exploring the old town and climbing up the bell tower, it’s time for a fantastic lunch at Uje Oil, a family-run olive oil bar and restaurant in the heart of the atmospheric old town!

 Stroll Along Riva Promenade